M.E. = Myalgic Encephalopathy/Encephalomyelitis

 Children and Adolescents

-Diagnostic assessment of possible ME/CFS in this age group is very similar to that in adults.
-However, children tend to present rather differently to adults, and symptoms such as headaches, abdominal pain and disrupted sleep patterns tend to be more prominent.
+- Diagnostic assessment of possible ME/CFS in this age group is very similar to that in adults.
+However, children do tend to present rather differently, and symptoms such as headaches, abdominal pain and disrupted sleep patterns tend to be more prominent.

 The authors of the study concluded that paediatricians need to recognise that children with ME/CFS present differently to adults, and they queried whether these differences may reflect a different underlying pathoaetiology in children and adolescents.